metalichen/metalichen.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoc at [Hanna Johannesson's group](https://johannessonlab.org/) in Stockholm University.
+I am an incoming Assisstant Professor at Stockholm University and a SciLifeLab Fellow, starting in April 2026.
 I study fungal-algal symbioses, known as lichens.
 How is it possible that multiple microbes - fungi, algae, bacteria - self-assemble into a lichen, which is big, complex, and three-dimensional?
 How can symbiotic interactions lead to a stable body plan?
 How do lichen architectures develop and grow?
 To address these questions, I use meta-omics, microscopy, and cell biology tools.
 My ultimate goal is to study lichen symbiosis as a case of complexity arising in evolution.

-I did my previous postdoc at [Nick Talbot's group](https://www.tsl.ac.uk/our-work/scientific-groups/nick-talbot-group) in The Sainsbury Lab (Norwich, UK).
+Previously, I did a postdoc at [Hanna Johannesson's group](https://johannessonlab.org/) and before that at [Nick Talbot's group](https://www.tsl.ac.uk/our-work/scientific-groups/nick-talbot-group) in The Sainsbury Lab (Norwich, UK).
 My PhD is from the [Symbiosis & Evolution Lab](https://spribillelab.wordpress.com) at the University of Alberta (Canada).
 In my PhD project I focused on metagenomics applied to lichen symbiosis.

 Recent news
 ======